 Arch doesn’t have any stars next to his name, at least not yet.
 But Ole Miss, where Archie and Eli both played and Cooper committed to play, has already taken notice.
 So has the University of Tennessee, where uncle Peyton starred at before a storied career with the Indianapolis Colts and Denver Broncos.

-According to Rivals, LSU is also in the mix right now as well.
-Those three schools have the best chance at nabbing the quarterback with a bright future ahead of him.
+According to Rivals, the LSU Tigers are also in the mix right now as well.
+Head coach Ed Orgeron even paid him a visit in January 2020.
+Those three schools have the best chance at nabbing the quarterback with a bright future ahead of him that includes plenty of scholarship offers.

 By the time he’s a junior or senior, he could have the likes of SEC powerhouses Alabama and Georgia, as well as other top college football programs, bidding for the phenom’s services.

-Archie has told reporters that his grandson isn’t talking to colleges or media yet, as he’s still just a freshman.
-There’s no doubt that schools are chomping at the bit to see how he the 6-foot, 160-pound quarterback progresses on the football field every Friday night.
+Archie has told reporters that his grandson isn’t talking to colleges or media yet, as he’s only finished his freshman year.
+There’s no doubt that schools are champing at the bit to see how the 6-foot-3, 190-pound quarterback progresses on the football field every Friday night.

 In his very first game at the varsity level, he threw for 234 yards and three touchdowns passes on 24-of-34 passing with one interception in a 41-15 win against Lusher.